All Episodes

 You know why?

-Because it has M1A1s and it has and it has uh F eighteens, they can just they have the guns.
+Because it has M1A1s and it has F-18s.

-I mean, look at I mean, what point does the government get to that point?
+I mean, look at, I mean, what point does the government get to that point?

 That is, you know, a lot of Americans don't understand.

-I'm and this is kind of getting off your point, but I think it's very important to keep in mind to recognize the kind of things that we're doing, that in a market, failure, companies failing is just as important to the smooth operational market as companies succeeding.
+And this is kind of getting off your point, but I think it's very important to keep in mind to recognize the kind of things that we're doing.

 That is, success tells companies you're doing the right thing, you're pleasing your customers, and you're doing it in an economically efficient way.

-And I mean, in a in in an efficient way.
+I mean, in an efficient way.

-What bankruptcy means if it goes all the way, it means that there's a change in the title to those assets.
+What bankruptcy means, if it goes all the way, it means that there's a change in the title to those assets.

-And if the government comes in and saves them from bankruptcy, the government in effect says, keep on screwing, keep on messing up.
+And if the government comes in and saves them from bankruptcy, the government, in effect, says, keep on screwing, keep on messing up.

 We will hand you taxpayers' dollars to make sure you survive to continue messing up.